 The defect pixel interpolation is provided by an algorithm which uses up to two pairs of good pixels.
-The pixels of a pair are on the opposite side of a defect pixel, and an interpolation schema is used to calculate the replacement value.
+The pixels of a pair are on the opposite side of a defect pixel, and an interpolation schema calculates the replacement value.

-• section 10.5 "Defect pixel interpolation"
+• 14 "Defect pixel interpolation"